-Dental Implants by Specialists at IMPrESS Perio Implant Center Vancouver Burnaby BC
+Dental Implants by Specialists at IMPrESS Perio Implant Center in Vancouver Burnaby BC

-- Healthy teeth do not need to be ground down to support the dental implants
+- Healthy teeth do not need to be ground down to support dental implants.

-- Anchoring dental implants in the jawbone stimulates bone tissue and gums, ensuring an attractive, esthetic result while helping to maintain facial structures
+- Anchoring dental implants in the jawbone stimulate bone tissue and gums, ensuring an attractive, aesthetic result while helping to maintain facial structures.

 Who does this procedure?